 Learn more: Using A/B Testing to Boost Marketing Results

 Native-advertising campaigns look and feel more natural because they mimic the format of the platform on which they appear.
 For instance, sites like BuzzFeed publish posts sponsored by brands that read like their standard articles.
-Jamie Tedford, founder and CEO of Brand Networks, said native advertising will be the trend in social media and content marketing for brands this holiday season.
+Jamie Tedford, founder and chairman of the board of Brand Networks, said native advertising will be the trend in social media and content marketing for brands this holiday season.

 "We've seen a lot of innovation across each native platform ... and the rollout of new features and capabilities specifically for marketers," Tedford said.
 "Now, these sites are more than just a place to share interesting content – they are a chance to convert and transact with customers directly on the platform in more relevant native formats."